-This Hazards Forum event will consider the some of the implications of failure of these interconnected systems which give rise to effects well beyond a single component replacement or a localised outage.
-The presentations will consider:
+This Hazards Forum event considered the some of the implications of failure of these interconnected systems which give rise to effects well beyond a single component replacement or a localised outage.
+The presentations considered;

 - The implications of deliberate exploitation of vulnerabilities